 Floor Mounted or Ceiling Mounted Cath Lab?

-For your information, both ceiling and floor mounted cath labs require some form of ceiling structure to hang the overhead monitor’s suspension.
+For your information, both floor (photo on the left) and ceiling-mounted (photo on the right) cath labs require some form of ceiling structure to hang the overhead monitor’s suspension.

 What is the difference between ceiling and floor mounted cath labs?